 When you press the Edit Scheme Target Boxes button, the addon will enter the Box Edit mode - it will render all target boxes of all groups directly in the UV editor.
 You can then modify the boxes with visual feedback.
 An exemplary Box Edit mode view:

 - select the active box by clicking LMB inside a box in the UV editor (the current active box is always marked with orange outline),

 - draw the active box directly in the UV editor by pressing the D button,

 - modify the active box manually using the additional UI displayed when the Box Edit mode is on:

-The MANUAL Group Layout Mode gives the user maximum flexibility to configure packing for the most advanced UDIM scenarios.
+The MANUAL mode gives the user maximum flexibility to configure packing for the most advanced UDIM scenarios.
 Not only you can specify a list of target boxes independently for each group.
 Note that the target boxes of different groups may also fully or partially overlap each other and the packer will handle such a setup accordingly.

 For example: you can configure the first group to be packed into a list of target boxes and the second group into a list of distinct target boxes.
 After that you can add the third group and configure its target boxes to fully overlap all boxes of the two previous groups.
 With such a setup the third group will act as a complementary group filling all remaining UV space after the first two groups are packed.